Delicious Vegan Meals on the Go: From Avanti to easyJet!

 Note that the retailers, restaurants, and vegan options present at each service station vary.

-A full page of vegan meal, drink, and snack options is offered on Ryanair’s menu, in collaboration with PETA.
-The airline’s vegan lasagne has been a huge hit, and it continues to be available on all European flights.
-Try a Prosecco upgrade – now that’s travelling in style.
+Ryanair’s menu offers vegan meals, drinks, and snack options.
+The airline’s vegan lasagne with roasted vegetables and a soya bechamel sauce has been a huge hit, and it continues to be available on all European flights, along with snacks like multi-seed pretzel thins and original-flavour Pringles.
+Try a Prosecco upgrade – now, that’s travelling in style.

 This ferry company has set sail for a better future: it has added more vegan options across all its European passenger routes as part of its policy to reduce its impact on the environment.
-On ships departing UK ports, you can find avocado toast and a vegan burger topped with a chipotle sauce, baby gem lettuce, tomato, pickle, and red onion, tucked in a brioche bun and served with chunky chips.
-Other options, such as soup, can be served vegan on request, and delicious new plant-based options are coming to the Barista Coffee shops and Stena Plus Lounge soon!
+On ships departing UK ports, you can find a vegan burger topped with a chipotle sauce, baby gem lettuce, tomato, pickle, and red onion, tucked in a brioche bun and served with chunky chips.
+Otherwise try its bean chilli bowl served with sourdough.

-Welcome Break service stations have great options for vegans, including at PizzaExpress, Pret A Manger, Starbucks, Subway, KFC, Waitrose, and WHSmith.
-And PETA’s vegan starter kit is available at four Welcome Break locations – Corley M6 westbound, Hopwood Park M42 northbound, Leicester Forest East M1 southbound, and Newport-Pagnell M1 southbound.
+Welcome Break service stations have great options for vegans, including at Burger King, Chopstix, PizzaExpress, Pret A Manger, Starbucks, Subway, KFC, Waitrose, and WHSmith.

 Note that the retailers and restaurants present at each service station vary.

 Wightlink operates ferries from Portsmouth to the Isle of Wight and prides itself on its eco-friendliness.
-The company has the first hybrid-energy ferry in England, offers electric car charging points, and runs marine conservation projects.
-Cafés at ports and on the ferries offer a range of vegan sandwiches, with varieties such as BBQ pulled jackfruit, a vegan ploughman’s, and a festive option.
+The company has the first hybrid-energy ferry in England, offers electric car–charging points, and runs marine conservation projects.
+Cafés at ports and on the ferries offer vegan sandwiches, vegan sausage baps, and vegan cheese and caramelised onion toasties.
+You can also pick up vegan artisan fudge from Slab in flavours like rocky road, classic, and Biscoff.
 When possible, produce grown locally on the island is used.
-You can also fuel up for your holiday with goodies from Costa, such as its PETA Vegan Food Award–winning chocolate, caramel, and hazelnut cookie.

 Note: Please always be sure to double-check the ingredients before purchasing anything on this list, as manufacturers are at liberty to change them at any time.